Convenings & Events are for members only.

 - Critical Friends: In CPED, the role of critical friends is to support and empower each other by demonstrating a positive regard for people and providing an informed critique of processes and practices (Swaffield, 2005).

 A set of Convening Norms of Engagement have been established by our members to foster this unique environment.

-Learning Exchanges (Professional Development Sessions): provide members the opportunities to both lead learning exchanges and have the option to select among sessions that will be more beneficial to their home campus work.
+Learning Exchanges: Break out session that provide members the opportunities to both lead learning exchanges and have the option to select among sessions that will be more beneficial to their home campus work.

-Full Consortium Sessions: group time to work together on developing CPED ideas as well as address CPED governance issues.
+Full Consortium Sessions: All members come together to work on developing CPED ideas as well as address CPED governance issues.

 View resources from past convenings here!